Approximation of smallest linear tree grammar: Size of the grammar: recompression

 \subsection{Calculating the cost of representing letters in chain compression}

 The issued credit is enough to pay the two units of credit for every letter introduced during popping, whereas the released credit covers the cost of representing the new letters introduced by $(\lettersup,\lettersdown)$-compression and leaf compression.
 However, the released credit \emph{does not} cover the cost of representation for letters created during chain compression.
 The appropriate analysis is presented in this section.
 The overall plan is as follows: Firstly, we define a scheme of representing letters introduced by chain compression based on the grammar \grammar{} and the way \grammar{} is changed by \algtreechaincomp{} (the \emph{\grammar{}-based representation}).
 Then, we show that for this scheme the representation cost is bounded by $\Ocomp((n_0 + n_1r) \log n)$.
-Lastly, it is proved that the actual representation cost for the letters introduced by chain compression during the run of \algmain{} (the \emph{\algmain-based representation}, which was defined in Section~\ref{sec chain comp}) is smaller than the \grammar-based one.
+Lastly, it is proved that the actual representation cost for the letters introduced by chain compression during the run of \algmain{} (as defined in Lemma~\ref{lem: cost of powers} in Section~\ref{sec chain comp}, called the \emph{\algmain-based representation} later on) is smaller than the \grammar-based one.
 Hence, it is bounded by $\Ocomp((n_0 + n_1r) \log n)$ as well.